podofo/podofo/README.md

 ## Authors

-PoDoFo is currently developed and mantained by [Francesco Pretto](mailto:ceztko@gmail.com), together with Dominik Seichter an others.
+PoDoFo is currently developed and maintained by [Francesco Pretto](mailto:ceztko@gmail.com), together with Dominik Seichter and others.
 See the file [AUTHORS.md](https://github.com/podofo/podofo/blob/master/AUTHORS.md) for more details.
 Please don't use personal emails for technical support requests, but create github [issues](https://github.com/podofo/podofo/issues) instead.